 - It maintains immunity and helps control the progress of autoimmune diseases.

-- Vitamin D deficiency is associated with four of the most common cancers:breast, prostate, colon and ovary.
+- Vitamin D deficiency is associated with four of the most common cancers: breast, prostate, colon and ovary.
 Calcitriol [the hormonally active form of vitamin D] inhibits the growth of many cancerous cells by arresting the cell’s replication cycle.
 It has also been found that vitamin D suppresses aromatase, the enzyme that assists with estrogen synthesis in breast cancer cells.
-Sufficient vitamin D levels may reduce your risk of breast cancer by 83%!
+Sufficient levels of this vitamin may reduce your risk of breast cancer by 83 per cent!

 - It plays a part in the production of sex hormones like estrogen, progesterone and testosterone.
 Low vitamin D levels can decrease libido, hamper mood and cause fertility issues.
 Due to this, it is also known as the “sexiest vitamin”

 - Its deficiency is responsible for metabolic syndrome, obesity, hypertension, insulin deficiency and insulin resistance

 - It improves neuromuscular performance in older people and prevents neuro-degenerative diseases including Alzheimer’s disease

 - It plays an important role in combating depression, chronic fatigue syndrome and mood swings

 - It reduces the risk of autoimmune disorders like multiple sclerosis, fibromyalgia and IBS.

 - It helps with pain management and protects the brain against toxic chemicals.